HA4ever37/Sim800l-Nokia/README.md

 * Show weather info of your current location (using OpenWeatherMap API & LBS)
 * Serial debugging (SerialPassthrough)
 * Autosleep when idle after a specific time (30 senconds by default)
-* Advanced sleep & wake up functions to minimize power consumption (≈ 6 mW during deep sleep)
+* Advanced sleep & wake up functions to minimize power consumption
 * Simple menu to navigate (Nokia Style)
 * Optimized SRAM usage (more than 50% is available for local variables)